If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 Our pseudocode for is_accessible

-required us to be able to access the set of edges going out from a
+required us to be able to access the

-node.
-Doing so is kind of hard.
-If we were writing this in C, we would scan the allocation on the heap, looking
+writing this in C, we would scan the allocation on the heap, looking for

-for data that looked like they could be pointers into other allocations.
-In Rust, though, we can be a lot more
+data that looked like they could be pointers into other allocations.
+In

-precise by adding a small constraint to every garbage-collected type.
+to every garbage-collected type.

-If the garbage collector wasn’t enough, we’re bringing the visitor pattern over from Java.
-We force every
+If the garbage collector wasn’t enough, we’re bringing the visitor

-garbage-collected value to implement the
+implement the Collectable

 trait, which will delegate some Visitor